 George Fox pictured below

-And one more thing …a massive ‘shout-out’ to the Quaker educators and non-Quaker educators who effortlessly guided me through the tenets of the Quaker religion, while I was at The Sidwell Friends School.
-Thank you.
+And one more thing …a massive ‘shout-out’ to the Quaker educators and non-Quaker educators who effortlessly guided me through the tenets of the Quaker religion, while I was at SFS.
+Thank you/Massive thanks.